Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Functions
-In this section we discuss how to create functions/procedures and how they work in Low-Level programming.
-Once you understand how functions work in Low-Level, you will be able to understand how they work on programming languages like C or another compiled language.
+In this section, we will explore how to create and utilize functions and procedures in low-level programming.
+By mastering these concepts, you will gain a deeper understanding of their implementation in languages like C and other compiled languages.

 <br/>